d-turner/fullstack-app-with-react-redux/README.md

 * Use *two spaces* to indent javascript
 * Setting eslint is different for every editor, for Visual Studio Code just install the eslint extension

+### Sass

+This project uses SASS and [picnicss](https://picnicss.com) for styling the components.
+All Sass variables can be found in 'client/src/constants/variables.scss' and should be used instead of hard values wherever possible.

 ### Testing

 Jest is used as the testing framework as recommended by React.